 Your consumer behavior can play a significant role in preventing estrogen dominance.

-While it’s difficult to avoid plastic altogether, choosing more environmentally friendly alternatives becomes easier.
+While avoiding plastic altogether is difficult, choosing more environmentally friendly alternatives becomes easier.

 When buying plastic, make sure the packaging is labeled BPA-free.